Pathology Dictation Software in 2026 (Compared)

 For individual pathologists or small groups without dedicated IT support, spending 5,000 dollars annually per pathologist on dictation software that requires extensive training makes little sense when AI alternatives provide higher accuracy for under 100 dollars per year.

-What Actually Works for Pathology
+What Actually Works for Pathology in 2026

 AI dictation for the actual transcription.
 Higher accuracy than Dragon, zero training required, handles pathology terminology immediately, automatic formatting.

 Templates in your LIS for routine cases.
 This is workflow efficiency, not dictation accuracy.
+Synoptic reporting templates for cancers, standardized gross descriptions for common specimens.

 Typing for complex differential diagnoses where you're thinking through multiple possibilities.
 Sometimes the keyboard helps you think better than speaking.